AdobeDocs/experience-manager-core-components.en/help/using/embed.md

 >[!NOTE]
 >Any unsafe tags such as scripts will be filtered from the entered HTML and will not be rendered on the resulting page.

+#### Security {#security}

+The HTML markup that the author can enter is filtered for security purposes to avoid cross-site scripting attacks that could for example allow authors to gain administrative rights.

+In general, all script and `style` elements as well as all `on*` and `style` attributes will be removed from the output.

+ However the rules are more complicated than that because the Embed Component follows AEM’s global HTML AntiSami filtering rule set, which can be found at `/libs/cq/xssprotection/config.xml`.
+This can be overlaid for project-specific configuration by a develoer if required.

+ >[!NOTE]
+ >Although the AntiSamy rules can be configured by overlaying `/libs/cq/xssprotection/config.xml`, these changes affect all HTL and JSP behavior and not just the Embed Core Component.

 ## Design Dialog {#design-dialog}